kidkwazine/Udon-Dynamic-Soundtrack-Controller/README.md

 **A prefab for scheduling dynamic soundtracks that musically switch between sections/loops/bars (for VRChat!)**

 This system is built around the idea of "audio scenes" in which each scene is a new cue for the music.
 It uses dspTime (recently exposed in Udon) for precise scheduling!
-It handles moving between loops/bars, playing one-time transitions sections into loops, and can fire off external game events at the end of cues if desired.
+It handles moving between loops/bars, playing one-time transitions section into loops, and can fire off external game events at the end of cues if desired.

 Uses Graphs (Sorry!)